SCHH-Commons/schh-commons.github.io/index.md

     .card:hover i, .card:hover .card-title {
         color: #A0524D !important;
     }
+    a.anchor {
+        display: none;
+    }
 </style>

 ## About SCHH Commons

-SCHH Commons is a community-sponsored resource hub designed specifically for Sun City Hilton Head residents and prospective residents.
-Our mission is to make life in SCHH easier to navigate by providing clear answers, helpful resources, and community connections all powered by modern technology.
+SCHH Commons is a community-sponsored resource hub designed for Sun City Hilton Head residents and prospective residents.
+The goal is to make it easier to find and use information.
+The SCHH Commons site aggregates information from a wide range of sources, documents contained in the Association Community Library, the Sun City Website, the SunSations magazine, and various news and event e-mails distributed by the association and clubs.
+This information is accessed using a helpful AI Assistant,

-Whether you're a current resident looking for community information, or considering a move to our beautiful active adult community, you'll find curated knowledge, interactive tools, and local insights to help you make the most of the SCHH experience.

 ## What You'll Find Here

-Our platform brings together essential community resources in one convenient location:

 - **AI-Powered Assistance** - Our centerpiece chatbot provides instant answers to your SCHH-specific questions
 - **Event Information** - Stay connected with community activities and important dates
 - **Community Knowledge** - Curated articles covering everything from local services to community events
 - **Interactive Maps** - Visual guides to help you navigate amenities, services, and points of interest
-- **Local Voices** - Podcasts featuring community members, local experts, and helpful discussions
+- **Audio Overviews** - Podcasts featuring helpful discussions on topics of interest

-All resources are carefully maintained by community volunteers and designed with the needs of SCHH residents in mind.
+Visit the [About](/about) page to learn more about the initiative and how you can get involved and support it.